-The school telephones are not available for student use except in case of an emergency.
+The school telephones are not available for student use except in case of an emergency in the front office.
 Forgetting ice cream money or asking how to go home are not considered emergencies.

 Bicycles

 Students will be allowed to ride bicycles to school if the following rules are followed: